+- a) an APS score of at least 24;

+- b) English minimum level 5 (60-70%);

-- a) an APS score of at least 24; - the guidelines for screening can be obtained from the University's Admission Office.
+- b) the guidelines for screening can be obtained from the University's Admission Office.

 Please note: Students who wish to enrol for the honours degree in Communication, are preliminary screened at the beginning of the second semester in the third study year.
 Certain honours courses will only be presented if there is sufficient demand.